Studio Spotlight

 May, 2024

-To photograph 128 textiles in three weeks at the Yale Univeristy Art Gallery, it takes a teamwork.
+To photograph 128 textiles in three weeks at the Yale Univeristy Art Gallery, it takes teamwork.
 Utilizing the West Campus shared studios, photographer Rich House worked closely with Vicki, Carlos and JP who spent 17 days pulling, unrolling, flattening photographing, and then re-rolling the textiles.
 Rich utilized his photographic skills and some ingenuity with lasers and Photoshop merge to blend individual photos into one seamless photograph.

 The textiles are part of the Indo-Pacific’s recent gift from Rens Heringa.